Treating Cancer with Acupuncture

 Modern scientific research also validates and promotes the use of acupuncture to treat several chronic illnesses and allergies, particularly cancer.

 What does it involve?

 Acupuncture treats several symptoms of cancer, especially the pain and the side-effects of treatments such as chemotherapy and radiation.
-Basically, it involves the insertion of needless in certain body points, which are removed after a specific duration of time has lapsed.
+The treatment involves the insertion of thin needles in certain body points, which are removed after a specific duration of time has lapsed.
 It aids in reducing several physical symptoms, such as pain, fatigue, exhaustion and anxiety.
 Doctors often use it alongside popular anticancer treatments, medicines and radiotherapy.

 How does it work?

 According to ancient Chinese medicine, our body contains several channels, or meridians, which allow the flow of Qi, also known as energy.
 Acupuncture is a technique that enhances or restores this flow of energy, and promotes good health throughout the body.
 It basically works by stimulating our nerves and allowing the release of natural substances that cut down the symptoms contributing to cancer.

 Research reveals that it allows the natural release of serotonin and endorphins, a natural morphine-like compound, within the brain and spinal cord, which aids in relieving pain and anxiety.

 Acupuncture is getting popular amongst cancer patients as it aids in reducing the side-effects of cancer medicines, chemotherapy and radiation.
 It also relieves symptoms such as breathlessness, exhaustion and fatigue, dry mouth and hot flushes.
 Patients experience a relaxed state of mind.